Kernix13/beginner-git-commands/ADVANCED_GIT.md

 Some of these commands or actions on GitHub are intermediate level, others are advanced or very specific.

-This file used to be very short but I added section from the intermediate file, plus a lot of notes I took from [Colt Steele's Git Bootcamp course](https://www.udemy.com/course/git-and-github-bootcamp/).
+This file used to be very short but I added sections from the intermediate file, plus a lot of notes from [Colt Steele's Git Bootcamp course](https://www.udemy.com/course/git-and-github-bootcamp/).
 As a result, I believe I have duplicates and very _sloppy_ notes.
+I'll clean this file up when I get time.

 <a id="back-to-top"></a>